Writing Better Prompts: How to Get More Out of AI Tools 2026

-- Crucial elements: Assign a specific role, clear goals, sufficient context, desired output format
+- Crucial Elements: Assigning a specific role, clear goals, sufficient context, desired output format

-- Common mistakes: Being too vague, not assigning a role, forgetting the output form, asking too much at once
+- Common Mistakes: Being too vague, not assigning a role, forgetting the output format, asking too much at once

-- Iterative process: Test, refine, and adjust for optimal results
+- Iterative Process: Testing, refining, and adapting for optimal results

 AI tools like ChatGPT, Claude, or Gemini are powerful, but they lack context and intuition.
-They interpret literally what you ask, without reading between the lines.
+They interpret your requests literally, without reading between the lines.
 A vague question yields a vague answer.
-A specific, targeted prompt generates output that you can use directly.
+A specific, targeted prompt generates output you can use immediately.

-“The quality of AI output depends entirely on the quality of the prompts you give - garbage in, garbage out applies here more than ever”
+“The quality of AI output depends entirely on the quality of the prompts you provide – garbage in, garbage out applies here more than ever”

-For entrepreneurs who want to use AI for growth, be sure to check out our AI-driven marketing strategies for 2025.
+For entrepreneurs looking to leverage AI for growth, be sure to check out our AI-driven marketing strategies for 2026.

 The ROCKET formula for effective prompts

-Instead of asking questions randomly, use this structured approach:
+Instead of asking random questions, use this structured approach:

 Objective - What needs to be done?